alaffin12/stackedit/Caught by Stradh.md

 Lady Wachter is trying to get the measure of the party.
 She is planning a coup d'etat tomorrow at the festival, and she is unsure what the arrival of the party means for those plans - they could be mercenaries hired by the baron to protect him, or they could be passers-by - still dangerous if they draw swords during the conflict.
 On the other hand if they could be convinced to side with her...

 Things the Lady 'knows'...
 * The Baron is not a good man and in his heart he does not truly care for the people of Vallaki.
 He is of short temper, and frail ego - burdening the people of the town with his inane laws and freak festivals to prove he is a great and benevolent ruler, while throwing any who speaks but a word of dissent into the stockade - or worse.
-His henchman Izek is a sadist who loves torturing people who run afoul of the baron.
-And his son Viktor - once upon a time Viktor and
+* His henchman Izek is a sadist who loves torturing people who run afoul of the baron.
+And his son Viktor - once upon a time Viktor and her daughter Stella were betrothed.
+But something that boy did to her broke her mind - forcing Lady Wachter to send her beloved Stella to the Abbey of St. Markovia.